document.lastModified :

 Field Probe Pre-amplifier

-This project is for a small handheld field measuring device, particularly for locating, identifying and measuring noise levels in conjunction with a TinySA or (especially) a TinySA "Ultra" hand-held spectrum analyzer.
+This project is for a small handheld portable field measuring device, particularly for locating, identifying and measuring noise levels in conjunction with a TinySA or (especially) a TinySA "Ultra" hand-held spectrum analyzer.
 It is intended to help identify and understand a particular candidate antenna site for amateur radio reception.

 High Impedance Field Probe pre-amplifier Board.